JovanYap/JovanYap/README.md

 # Hi there! 👋
 Hey there!
-I am Jovan, a CS masters student from UC Berkeley, and my interests includes Computer Vision and distributed ML stystems.
+I am Jovan, a CS masters student from UC Berkeley, and my interests includes Computer Vision, Agentic AI and distributed ML stystems.
 I have trained and implemented a variety of Deep Learning models/LLMs for a wide range of applciations from medtech to chatbot technology.
+Furthermore, I specialize in creating large scale agentic AI systems for fraud dection and media indexing & management.

 ### Experiences and Achievements
 - ML Engineer at Bytedance (2025)